Billions spent on Kartarpur project, no attention paid to link road: LHC CJ

 Justice Khan asked the federal and provincial law officers as why the funds were not released for the construction of the road.
 They said they would apprise the court after seeking instructions from the government concerned officials.
 The court issued notices to respondent governments and directed them to submit their replies.
 The case would be fixed after two weeks.

-The NAB produced the accused, Kashif Khan, chief executive officer of M/s Services Masters Pvt Limited, before the court and implored the court to grant physical custody of the accused to carry out further investigation.
-The court while accepting the bureau’s plea granted 14-day physical remand of the accused to it.
+The NAB produced the accused, Kashif Khan, CEO of M/s Services Masters Pvt Limited, before the court and implored the court to grant physical custody of the accused to carry out further investigation.
+The court granted 14-day physical remand of the accused to it.

-According to NAB Lahore, it took cognizance of the suspect, Muhammad Kashif Khan, launching illegal housing schemes — Elite Town Housing, Elite Town Phase-II and Elite Town Extension — under the cover of Services Masters Pvt Limited and Al-Raheem Group (offices located on Ferozepur Road, Lahore).
-It said the suspect managed to collect hefty amounts from public to the tune of Rs643 million.
+According to NAB Lahore, it took cognizance of the suspect, Muhammad Kashif Khan, launching illegal housing schemes and the suspect managed to collect hefty amounts from public to the tune of Rs643 million.